freeCodeCamp/guide/pages/docs/javascript/declare-javascript-objects-as-variables/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Declare JavaScript Objects as Variables"
+title: "Declare JavaScript Objects as Variables"
+parent: "javascript"
 ---

 This has a simple format.
 You declare your variable and have it equal to an object in the form `{ key: value}`